 - The Result: A Detailed Map of the Brain

 - After the MEG scan, the MEG recordings are combined with a magnetic resonance imaging (MRI) scan, which shows the actual structure of the brain.
 The combined scan, called magnetic source imaging (MSI), shows areas of the brain that may be generating seizures as well as the areas of normal brain function with precise timing.
 MSI can provide neurosurgeons a detailed map that allows them to remove only damaged brain tissue while preserving healthy tissue.

 - National Association of Epilepsy Centers – Level Four distinction

 - International Society for the Advancement of Clinical Magnetoencephalography (ISACM)

 As an academic medical center and teaching hospital for the University of Nebraska Medical center, one key focus is offering world-renowned neurological science services.
 The MEG scanner allows us to conduct research and further physicians’ knowledge which will ultimately benefit the patients throughout the region.

 The MEG Center at Nebraska Medicine is located in Clarkson Doctors Building South, Room 222 near the intersection of 44th and Farnam streets.

 - Deepak Madhavan, MD, medical director

 - Nichole Knott, REEGT, technician

 MEG Scans are performed by physician request, generally as a pre-surgical diagnostic test.
-To schedule an appointment with an epilepsy specialist or neurosurgeon at The Nebraska Medical Center, please call 800-922-0000 or visit the Find a Physician link.
+To schedule an appointment with an epilepsy specialist or neurosurgeon at Nebraska Medicine, please call 800-922-0000 or visit the Find a Physician link.